gdicenzo/0010-lab-6/README.md

 # 0010-lab-6
 Repo for CMPINF 0010 Lab 6

-**NOTE: we are not in the same lab session**
+**NOTE: We are not in the same lab session**
 - Garrett is in Lab B
 - Tianyi is in Lab C

 The **Portmanteaugram** is a program that creates a portmanteau from your name and another word of your choice.
 The portmanteau will include your name without the last syllable and the other word without the first syllable.
+It parses the inputs by identifying syllables by searching for vowels.

+*Note: Because syllables are identified using vowels, a syllable wouldn't be parsed correctly if it ended in a consonant*

 ## How to Use The Program
 1. Run **portmanteaugram.py** in your interpreter of choice